 "Don't you think it's weird how so many awards these days look like rough crystal formations freshly carved from the rock?
 Oh I guess you wouldn't know because YOU DON'T WIN AWARDS"

 The British-born and Australia-residing Ben "Yahtzee" Croshaw is perhaps best known for Zero Punctuation.
 But he does have a bit more on his conscience internet-wise.
 Besides being a video game critic, Yahtzee also has experience in the field of writing and video game designing.
 Most of this work (and a bit more) can be accessed through his personal site: Fully Ramblomatic.comAnother recent real-world project of his was opening a bar with four friends known as the Mana Bar, a place where people can drink and play games.
 After initial success in Brisbane, Mana Bar Melbourne had its grand opening on July 16, 2011, a success that saw a line to get in that ran around the block.Yahtzee also makes his own games, mostly adventure games.
-They include the Chzo Mythos, Adventures In The Galaxy Of Fantabulous Wonderment, 1213, and the Mythos' Gaiden Game, The Art Of Theft, among others.
-All of these can found at Yahtzee's personal site/blog, Fully Ramblomatic.comHe has also written a novel, Mogworld, released by Dark Horse Books in August 2010.
+They include the Chzo Mythos, Adventures in the Galaxy Of Fantabulous Wonderment, 1213, and the Mythos' Gaiden Game, The Art of Theft, among others.
+All of these can be found at Yahtzee's personal site/blog, Fully Ramblomatic.comHe has also written a novel, Mogworld, released by Dark Horse Books in August 2010.
 It is not a comic/graphic novel, as one might expect coming from Dark Horse, but a "proper wordy thinky brainy book" and "an idea I've been kicking around ever since those dark, unproductive three months I spent playing World of Warcraft.
 It's a bit of a cynical take on MMOs and the standard Tolkienesque 'fantasy' setting."
 More info can be found here Croshaw's second novel, Jam, was released in October 2012.
 In his words, the book is "about an apocalypse.
 With jam in it."Not to be confused with the board game Yahtzee.

 open/close all folders